jaclu/tmux-menus/README.md

 suspended, dialogs are run, and when done the suspended task is reactivated.

-The downside of this is that if there were no current task running in the active pane, you will see `fg: no current job` being printed when the dialog is exited.
+The downside of this is that if no current tasks were running in the active pane, you will see `fg: no current job` being printed when the dialog is exited.
 This can be ignored.